txt/se17/doc/project.md

 Note that the Jan report is just a few pages.
 Takes some work, but an easy first step.

-For example, here are some of the reports from last year.
+For example, here are some of the January reports from last year.

 Clipit (better copy paste tools)
 - Extensive analysis of the literature (great)